Burnley 1-0 Leicester City

 Although the most significant moment, that late decision will not be the only one debated.

-Dean, who has awarded the most penalties of any referee this season, and judged that Burnley keeper Tom Heaton did not foul Vardy in the area on either of their two collisions.
+Dean, who has awarded the most penalties of any referee this season, judged that Burnley keeper Tom Heaton did not foul Vardy in the area on either of their two collisions.

-Burnley, and especially Barnes, will feel they also deserved two penalties before the break, but are unlikely to dwell on Dean as much after Vokes' late winner.
+Burnley will feel they also deserved a penalty before the break for a push by Danny Drinkwater on Keane, but Dyche was unwilling to dwell on Dean afterwards.

+"If we did get a scratch of luck people wouldn't say it was underserved as we've had a few things go against us this season," said Dyche.

 Faltering Foxes - match stats